eclipse-leda/leda-distro/resources/docker-snapshot/README.md

     ./test-docker.sh

 This will rebuild the container (in case the tests have been changed) and run Robot.
-The test reports will be located on the host in `./leda-tests-reports` in the current working directory.

 The tests assume to be run inside of a container which is part of the `leda-network` environment.